winterland1989/mss/README.md

 console.log MSS.parse(mss, true)
 ```

 Much nicer!
-For the sake of clearity, following example will be written in coffee, sorry for the inconveince.
+For the sake of clearity, following example will be written in coffee, really sorry for the inconveince, but coffeescript's object literal is very easy to read.
 Let's explain how mss translate your plain object into a css string in detail:

 Rules for parsing a mss selectors
 ---------------------------------